suchunya27/diabetes-ami-prediction-/README.md

-# Association Between C-Reactive Protein (CRP) Levels and Acute Myocardial Infarction in Patients with Type 2 Diabetes
+# The Association Between C-Reactive Protein Levels and Acute Myocardial Infarction in Diabetic Patients: A Comparative Analysis Using Logistic Regression and k-Nearest Neighbors

 This repository contains data analysis and results from a study investigating the relationship between **C-reactive protein (CRP)** levels and the occurrence of **acute myocardial infarction (MI)** in patients with **type 2 diabetes (T2D)**.